sd031/aws_codebuild_codedeploy_nodeJs_demo/README.md

 In codebuild.yml file in post build phase, line:
       - aws deploy push --application-name "${CODE_DEPLOY_APPLICATION_NAME}" --s3-location "s3://${CODE_DEPLOY_S3_BUCKET}/codedeploydemo/app.zip" --ignore-hidden-files --region us-west-2

-You can  enavironment variable : CODE_DEPLOY_APPLICATION_NAME, CODE_DEPLOY_S3_BUCKET and the value will reflect in the command.
+You can enavironment variable in code build : CODE_DEPLOY_APPLICATION_NAME, CODE_DEPLOY_S3_BUCKET and the value will reflect in the command.

 Check Previous Videos to make sense of this implementation: